SwayLtd/Sway-App/README.md

 ### Last Updates

+- Add date filtering for events and current location layer to map screen
 - Improve map marker interaction with event image display and navigation
 - Change with light and dark mode with new map theme and disable rotation interaction option and remove of the blue circle layer
 - Implement event map navigation